AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 types (e.g., :ada:`Integer`, :ada:`Boolean`, etc.) in instantiations because it
 doesn't matter one way or the other inside the generic implementation.
 The Contract Model says that additional capabilities, declaring objects in this case, are allowed but not required.
+(There is a way to declare objects of indefinite types, but not using the type name alone.
+The unchecked facilities don't need to declare objects so we will not show how to do it.)

 Now that you understand the Contract Model (perhaps more than you cared), we are ready to examine the generic formal type parameters for